Sunshine Mine: Geography

+Interstate 90 passes approximately 2 mi north of the Sunshine Mine complex.

 History

 Early history

 The Sunshine Mine property had its beginning in 1884.
-In September of that year two brothers by the names of True and Dennis Blake filed claim on a series of ore deposits in the Big Creek mining district in Shoshone County, Idaho.
+In September of that year two brothers, True and Dennis Blake, filed claim on a series of ore deposits in the Big Creek mining district in Shoshone County, Idaho.

 The Blake Brothers, as they are frequently collectively referred to, were natives of Maine.
 In the fall of 1876, for reasons unspecified in extant sources, the Blake Brothers began their westward migration.
 They lived and worked in Chicago for some time before continuing west and settling in Washington Territory.
-According to court records the Blake Brothers were living in Snohomish County, Washington Territory by October 1878.
-The Blakes didn't remain in Washington Territory for long however.
-Sometime after November 1879 the brothers relocated to the eastern part of the territory, settling in the then small city of Spokane Falls.
+According to court records, the Blake Brothers were living in Snohomish County, Washington Territory, by October 1878.
+Sometime after November 1879 the brothers relocated to the eastern part of the territory, settling in the small city of Spokane Falls.

-By early 1880 the Blakes had again relocated to the Coeur d'Alene Valley in Idaho where they homesteaded at the mouth of a stream named Big Creek; located midway between the present cities of Kellogg and Wallace.
-Here the Blakes farmed for several years, until, in September 1884, they happened to locate the Yankee Boy and Yankee Girl ore deposits up Big Creek Canyon from their homestead.
+By early 1880 the Blakes had relocated to the Coeur d'Alene Valley in Idaho, where they homesteaded at the mouth of a stream named Big Creek; located midway between the present cities of Kellogg and Wallace.
+Here the Blakes farmed for several years.
+In September 1884, they happened to locate the Yankee Boy and Yankee Girl ore deposits up Big Creek Canyon from their homestead.

 It was these deposits, namely the Yankee Lode mining claim, that the Blake brothers staked in late September 1884.
 The two brothers mined their claim for the next two decades until poor health persuaded them to release control of the property to other interests.
 Following the death of True Blake in 1910, True's widow Hattie Blake and his brother Dennis Blake opted to lease out the mining property.
 The property was leased to several individuals sometime on or about September 1912.
-The property went through a series of acquisitions in the years following, being leased and managed at various times by men such as Sidney Shonts and subsequently Dan Price.
+The property went through a series of acquisitions in the years following, being leased and managed at various times by men such as Sidney Shonts and next Dan Price.